ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 ##### Ambassador ID

-* `ambassador_id` allows using multiple instances of $productName$ in the same cluster.
+* `ambassador_id` allows using multiple instances of Emissary in the same cluster.
 The default is unset.

-We recommend _not_ setting `ambassador_id` if you are running only one instance of $productName$ in your cluster.
+We recommend _not_ setting `ambassador_id` if you are running only one instance of Emissary in your cluster.
 For more information, see the [Running and Deployment documentation](../running/#ambassador_id).

 If used, the `ambassador_id` value must be an array, for example: